curpe/super_cashier_program/README.md

-# super_cashier_program
+## A guide to super_cashier_program :+1:
-Simple Cashier Program with Python
+Cashier Program with Python - Made by Abhi 2023